All Israel

 Alarm sirens were activated after the Iranian regime launched a fresh wave of missile strikes at Israel.

-Citizens in the areas of central Samaria, Tel Aviv, the coastal region north of Tel Aviv, as well as Judea, were instructed to remain in their shelters.
+Residents in the areas of central Samaria, Tel Aviv, the coastal region north of Tel Aviv, as well as Judea, were instructed to remain in their shelters.

 06:43 – Trump and G7 leaders: Call to de-escalate, label Iran the primary source of terror in the Middle East